cansinacarer/maillistshield-file-intake-service/readme.md

-# Mail List Shield - File Processor
+# Mail List Shield - File Intake Service

 __Important:__ Consider the consequences of running this locally when the remote process is also running.
 Different env variables and bucket would be safer after launch.
 Or at least use the `PAUSE` environment variable on the server.